ecotoneframework/ecotone/README.md

 - possibility to order event handler && write tests for bus routers
 - define how event handler subscribing should work in context of classes and channel names
 - inbound with request channel
-- gateway and endpoint same parameter converters?
-Check how it's handled in java